-Report any qualified dividends on Form 1040, line 3a.
+Report any qualified dividends on Form 1040 or 1040-SR, line 3a.

 Qualified dividends are excluded from investment income, but you may elect to include part or all of these amounts in investment income.
 See the instructions for line 4g of Form 4952, Investment Interest Expense Deduction, for important information on making this election.